geotribu/english-blog/content/posts/2025-01-15_working-with-json-and-postgres.md

 Please note that creating or refreshing this materialized view may take some time if you've stored a lot of data (1 hour in my case for the 6 sections from 2015 to 2021).

-Finally, in the spirit of living with the times and not like an old cave bear, we're going to convert this materialized view into a [parquet] file (<https://parquet.apache.org/>).
+Finally, in the spirit of living with the times and not like an old cave bear, we're going to convert this materialized view into a [parquet file](<https://parquet.apache.org/>).
 And for that, we're going to use GDAL, which is truly incredible.

 ```sh title="View export in parquet format"